stevelardog/stevelardog/README.md

 - 👋 Hi, I’m @stevelardog
-- 👀 I’m interested in DUBS
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning CHECKING THEM
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on GAMES
 - 📫 How to reach me ;)